-If you are unsure about your diagnosis or treatment, you are entitled to seek a second opinion.
+If you feel unsure about your diagnosis or treatment, you are entitled to seek a second opinion from an independent doctor.
 This may be at the same hospital or clinic, or at a different location.
-"Your guide to best cancer care" is a resource to help to guide you, your family and friends through the blood cancer experience.
-There are specific guides for each type of blood cancer.
-If you feel overwhelmed, then you might benefit from speaking with someone at the Leukaemia Foundation, your GP, or a counsellor.
+If you feel overwhelmed, then you might benefit from speaking with someone at the Leukaemia Foundation, your GP, or a counsellor for advice.